lewisfish/GlueViz--Fortran-Data-Loader/README.md

 Data loader for [Glueviz](https://github.com/glue-viz).
 Enables Glue viz to load unformatted Fortran data files

 Currently allows 4D and 3D data cubes to be read in.
+Also allows formatted 2D slices to be displayed.

 Only 'format' loader can currently read in is unfomatted fortran files written out in this form: